BrightSky-OSSDO/Stellar-Mesh/README.md

 - `name`: The celestial body's name.
 String value.
 - `type`: The type of celestial body (planet, moon, or star).
 Asteroids and the Asteroid Belt count as planets.
 String value.
 - `surface_temperature`: The average surface temperature of the celestial body in degrees Celcius.
 Must be an integer value.
 If the average surface temperature is a decimal number, it must be rounded to an integer.
 - `gravity`: The gravitational force of the celestial body in m/s² (meters per second squared).
-Must be a decimal value with 2 decimal places.
+Must be a decimal value rounded to 2 decimal places.
 If the gravitational force is an integer, ".00" must be appended to the end.
 For example, 5 would become 5.00.
 If the celestial body has no gravitational force, this value should be set to null.
 - `day`: The amount of time it takes for the celestial body to complete a full rotation on its axis, measured in Earth hours.
 Must be an integer value.
 If the day length is a decimal number, it must be rounded to an integer.
 If the celestial body doesn't rotate, this value should be set to null.
 - `year`: The amount of time it takes for the celestial body to make a full trip around its parent object, measured in Earth days.
-Must be an integer value.
-If the year length is a decimal number, it must be rounded to an integer.
+Must be a decimal value rounded to 2 decimal places.
+If the year length is an integer, ".00" should be appended to the end.
 If the celestial body doesn't orbit anything, this value should be set to null.
 - `rings`: Whether or not the celestial body has a ring system.
 Boolean value.
 - `parent`: The name of the object around which the celestial body orbits.
 Must be a string value.
 If the celestial body doesn't orbit anything, this value should be set to null.
 - `number_of_satellites`: The number of natural satellites that orbit the celestial body.
 Integer value.
 For a planet, this value would refer to moons.
 For a star, this value would refer to planets.
 For a moon, this value would likely be 0 because most moons don't have natural satellites.
 Note that this does not include man-made objects that orbit a celestial body.